With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 Now that you understand APY better, you probably want to make sure you have a high annual percentage yield.

 APY rates are very dependent on the credit union or bank you choose.
 The average APY for a savings account is almost zero according to the New York Times.
 However, there are many options that pay more, including Alliant’s High-Rate Savings.
-This account offers an above average APY percent.
+This account offers an above average APY percent with no maximum balance.63

-The average checking account APY, according to Bankrate, is also low at .11 percent.
+The average checking account APY, according to Bankrate, is low at .09 percent APY.
 Again, Alliant’s High-Rate Checking offers a better rate.

 Certificate and CD APYs will depend on the amount you put into your account and the timeline.
 Certificates typically give you an even better interest rate on your money than in a savings account.
 However, you can’t withdraw the money for an extended period.
 Certificate APYs vary, so it’s important to do your research.